php-lock/lock/README.md

 #### TransactionalMutex

 The **TransactionalMutex**
-delegates the serialization to the DBS.
+delegates the serialization to the database.
 The exclusive code is executed within a transaction.
 It's up to you to set the correct transaction isolation level.
 However if the transaction fails (i.e. a `PDOException` was thrown), the code will be executed again in a new transaction.
 Therefore the code must not have